If you want to start an IVA there are a number of steps you have to complete. It is a formal agreement so you cannot do this on your own.

 Supporting Documentation Required to start an IVA

 Before your IP is able to finalise your IVA Proposal you will need to provide various documentation.
-This is to prove the information you have given.
+This is to prove the information you have given is correct.
 As a minimum you will need to provide the following:

 - Copy of photo ID such as a Passport or Driving License